TechD-Robin/TDStickerLibrary/README.md

   > **NOTE:**
   >
-  > 1. check other configure your can customize from `TDStickerLibraryCustomization.h`.
+  > 1. check these configure your can customize from `TDStickerLibraryCustomization.h`.
   >
   > 2. you must customize these properties `sysStyleXXX` like `sysStyleBundleName` for system style by you self.